-Example of Program of Study: [Refer to page 22 for Master List] 30 credit minimum
+Example of Program of Study: [Refer to page 23 for Master List] 30 credit minimum

-- 24-credit program courses
+- 24-credit elective courses

-Required to include: Minimum of 15 credits within the area concentration One course of Research Seminar/Methodology or Project Research (ASTP 6971)
+Required to include: Minimum 15 credits within the area concentration

-Suggested to include: Any Asian language level courses above 3060 (see exception above)
+One course of Research Seminar/Methodology

-- 6-credits (10 credits maximum) of Thesis Research (ASTP 6970)
+Suggested to include: Any Asian language course cross listed above 3060 (see exception above)

-The student will need set up the course with the academic advisor upon approval from their chair.
+- 6-credits (10 credits maximum) of Thesis Research (ASTP 6970)\ or Project Research (ASTP 6971)\ - \ The student will need set the course up with the academic advisor upon approval from their chair. - \\ Requirements for elective courses may overlap (ex:1 course meeting both Asia content & disciplinary credits.)